 The foliage forms a rosette that rarely gets taller than 3 inches (7.5 cm.) with a bloom balanced on a slender stalk that grows up to 12 inches (30.5 cm.) high.
 The thick leaves have a waxy coating that helps the plant conserve moisture.
 Flowers are comprised of up to nine petals, some of which have an almost feathered appearance.
 Blooms come in a range of hues, from yellow, white, and magenta to salmon and brilliant pink.

 Lewisia bitterroot plants produce offsets, which are the easiest way to propagate this interesting little succulent.
 Simply divide them from the parent plant and pot them up to grow a good taproot and fleshy, feeder roots.

 You can also learn how to grow Lewisia from seed.
 The tiny plants take a couple of seasons to form a rosette but establish easily when sown in a sandy potting mixture.

 Once the plants are placed in a garden situation, provide them with moderate water, excellent drainage, and a minimum of nutrients.
 It couldn’t be simpler to grow Lewisia bitterroot plants.
 The primary thing to remember is to avoid excessively fertile soil and compacted or clay situations.

 I like to take off the spent flowers at the rosette so the lovely foliar arrangement can be enjoyed after bloom time.

-The plant is not susceptible to many insect or disease problems.
+The plant is not susceptible to many insects or disease problems.
 Provided you don’t give it too much water and it doesn’t freeze too deeply in winter, this garden gem will be with you for a long time.
-Enjoy the dried flowers with their nut brown little capsules of seeds at the end of the season.
+Enjoy the dried flowers with their nut-brown, little capsules of seeds at the end of the season.